A caged tube feeder contained within a

 - If you find that HOSP are adapting to your Halo by perching on top, and then dropping down behind the wires, there is a solution: Stretch pond or garden netting over the full diameter of the halo, covering it, using small twist wraps or ties to fasten in place.
 We find this to be a very rare issue, but a few users have reported it.

 - Finally, if HOSP continue to breach the 4 weighted vertical wires that come standard with your Halo, try adding 2 more.
-Contact us for simple installation instructions.
+Visit the Support page for simple installation instructions.